LukeShortCloud/rootpages/markdown/virtualization.md

 # Software Virtualization - Containers

 Containers are a type of software virtualization.
 Using a directory structure that contains an entire operating system (typically referred to as a chroot), containers can easily spin up and utilize system resources without the overhead of full hardware allocation.
-It is not possible to use seperate kernels with this approach.
+It is not possible to use separate kernels with this approach.

-### Software Virtualization - Containers - Docker
+### Software Virtualization - Containers - docker

-Docker creates containers using the LXC kernel module on Linux.
+The docker software (with a lowercase "d") was created by the Docker company to manage and create containers using the LXC kernel module on Linux.

 A command is run to start a daemon in the container.
 As long as that process is still running in the foreground, the container will remain active.
 Some processes may spawn in the background.
 A workaround for this is to append `&& tail -f /dev/null` to the command.
 If the daemon successfully starts, then a never-ending task can be run instead (such as viewing the never ending file of /dev/null).
 [1]